Names of Ho Chi Minh City

 A 1910 postcard showing the name "Saigon" (Saïgon), a westernized version of the Vietnamese Sài Gòn.

 The city now known as Ho Chi Minh City (Thành phố Hồ Chí Minh /vi/) has gone by several different names during its long history, reflecting settlements by different ethnic, cultural and political groups.

 Originally known as Prey Nôkôr while being a part of the Khmer Empire, it came to be dubbed Sài Gòn (/vi/) informally by Vietnamese settlers fleeing the Trịnh–Nguyễn Wars in the north.
 In time, control of the city and the area passed to the Vietnamese, who gave the city the name of Gia Định.
 This name remained until the time of French conquest in the 1860s, when the occupying force adopted the name Saïgon for the city, a westernized form of the traditional Vietnamese name.

 The current name was given after the Fall of Saigon in 1975, and honors Hồ Chí Minh, the first leader of the Democratic Republic of Vietnam.
 However, the informal name of Sài Gòn remains in daily speech both domestically and internationally, especially among the Vietnamese diaspora and local Vietnamese.

 Khmer name

-The area where present-day Ho Chi Minh City is located was likely inhabited long since prehistory; the empire of Funan (although it is still debated whether Funan is a Khmer state) and later Chenla maintained a presence in the Mekong Delta for centuries.
+The area where present-day Ho Chi Minh City is located was likely inhabited long since prehistory; the kingdom of Funan and later Chenla maintained a presence in the Mekong Delta for centuries.
 The city was known as Prey Nôkôr (ព្រៃនគរ) to the Khmer Empire, which likely maintained a settlement centuries before its rise in the 11th and 12th centuries.
 The most popular interpretation of the name, and one supported by former Cambodian King Norodom Sihanouk, suggests that the name means "forest city" or "forest kingdom"—prey meaning forest or jungle, and nôkôr being a Khmer word of Sanskrit origin meaning city or kingdom.
 The name Krŭng Prey Nôkôr (ក្រុងព្រៃនគរ; "Prey Nôkôr City") is currently used to refer to Ho Chi Minh City in the Khmer language.